 DME billing is not very straightforward, and when healthcare providers integrate it to increase their revenues, the complexities increase.
-Medicare is known to lose more money to wasteful spending than any other program government wide, with more than $60 billion in erroneous billing each year
+Medicare is known to lose more money to wasteful spending than any other program government-wide, with more than $60 billion in erroneous billing each year

 The most common errors with DME billing that can trip anyone involved in DME billing are listed below.

-- Verification of Patient Data: More often than not, DME billing claims have been denied because of a small error either by the Insurance provider or the CMS because of the error in names or the way the forms has been filled in.
+- Verification of Patient Data: More often than not, DME billing claims have been denied because of a small error either by the Insurance provider or the CMS because of the error in names or the way the forms have been filled in.

 - Coding errors: When the provider submits medical documentation indicating a different code other than the one billed &/or service was provided by someone other than the billing provider, the billed service was unbundled, or a beneficiary was discharged at a place other than the one coded on the claim

 - Usage of Modifiers: More often than not, wrongly used modifiers for DME billing can lead to claims being denied and/or rejected.
 Even a misaligned code can cause the claim to be denied

 - Medical Necessity: when the documentation shows that the services billed were not medically necessary according to Medicare coverage and payment policies.

 - Insufficient Documentation: When the medical documentation submitted is inadequate to support payment for the services billed.
 If the documentation cannot prove that the billed services were actually provided, or were provided at the level billed, or lacks a physician signature on an order, or a form required to be completed in its entirety or even if each date of service is not billed separately, or the service was billed for more units than those allowed within a specific time period for the member.
 Insufficient Documentation alone accounts for $2.6 billion of the total $3.2 billion in waste of the Medicare Trust Fund.